ldbk/EMISR/README.md

 The installation of this package can be long (the package size is about 230 Mo) because it includes the world MPA database and the world EEZ database in rdata format.
-To install it, open a R console :

 The shapefile of the marine protected area (MPA) was downloaded from
 <http://www.protectedplanet.net> the 03/12/2014.